build-on-aws/content/tutorials/navigating-amazon-eks/eks-fargate-mtls-nginx-controller/index.md

 kubectl apply -f ingress.yaml -n mtls
 ```

-1. Verify that the test pod is able to connect with the application using a mutual certificate key file.
+8. Verify that the test pod is able to connect with the application using a mutual certificate key file.
 Exec into the pod:

 ```bash
 kubectl exec -it mtls-test-pod -n mtls -- sh
 ```

-1. Run a curl command to test connectivity to the application
+9. Run a curl command to test connectivity to the application

 ```bash
 curl -v -sk "https://mtls.example.com" --cert /etc/secret-volume/tls.crt --key /etc/secret-volume/tls.key
 ```

-**You should see a 200 HTTP response only when the certificate and key is specified in the curl command**
+You should see a **200** HTTP response only when the certificate and key is specified in the curl command.

 ## Clean up